PickZ-org/PickZ/README.md

 * [Bootstrap](https://getbootstrap.com/)
 * [DataTables](https://datatables.net/)

+## Contributing

+Contributions are always welcome!

+See [Contributing](CONTRIBUTING.md) for ways to get started.

+Please adhere to this project's [Code of conduct](CODE_OF_CONDUCT.md).

 ## License

-PickZ is distributed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license. \
+PickZ is distributed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
-Copyright (c) 2023 PickZ contributors.
-All rights reserved

-## Versioning

-This project adheres to [Semantic versioning](http://semver.org/).

-## Coding style

-We use [PSR-12](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md) coding standard.